MrPowers/express_practice/03_express_app_from_generators/0207_adding_data/question.md

 Add the application data to the project.
-Here is the data.
+The data is below.

+Add the meeting location, date, and time to the `nextmeeting.ejs` file.

 ```json
 {